Cookies & personal data

 KPI (Key Performance Indicators)(KPI)

-Key performance indicators—measurable metrics to track progress toward a goal.
-In HR: turnover, eNPS, time to hire, engagement.
-Important: KPIs should incentivize the right behavior, not just 'look good' in a report.
+Measurable metrics to track progress toward goals.
+In HR: turnover, eNPS, time-to-hire, engagement.
+Critical: KPIs should drive the right behavior, not just look good in reports.

 R